-The Standing Offer and any contract resulting from the Standing Offer must be interpreted and governed, and the relations between the parties determined, by the laws in force in .
-(To be inserted by the Offeror).
+The Standing Offer and any contract resulting from the Standing Offer must be interpreted and governed, and the relations between the parties determined, by the laws in force in Newfoundland.

 B. RESULTING CONTRACT CLAUSES

 The following clauses and conditions apply to and form part of any contract resulting from a call-up against the Standing Offer.